irhamta/irhamta.github.io/_pages/about.md

 ## Professional Experience

 Hi there!
-I am a PhD student at the Max Planck Institute for Astronomy and Heidelberg University, Germany.
-As part of the Euclid Dark Energy Mission group, my research is focused on the discovery and characterization of the quasars in the early universe (redshift > 6).
-These objects are indispensable tracers to decipher the build-up of the first supermassive black holes and their host galaxies, the early structure formation, and the history of cosmic reionization.
+I am a Ph.D. student at the Max Planck Institute for Astronomy and actively involved in Euclid Consortium's Primeval Universe Science Working Group.
+Together, we develop the strategy to find and characterize quasars and galaxies in the early universe.
 {: style="text-align: justify;"}

 {: style="text-align: justify;"}